Sl-Alex/pyapitester/README.md

 See [docs][docs] or sl-alex.net/pyapitester for more information.
 See [playground][playground] and take a look at test requests and environment.

+## DISCLAIMER

+As of now, this project is in the very early stage.
+I'm using it with Python 3.9 and it covers 99% all my needs.
+Any PRs are friendly welcome, I'll be happy if you find this tool useful.

 [docs]: docs
 [playground]: playground